 Erik Johansson.
-Imagine
+Land of Illusion

 Erarta Museum of Contemporary Art presents the 'realistic photosurrealism' by Swedish artist Erik Johansson